 The Marley Museum opens in Kingston on the site of his home, headquarters of Tuff Gong Records.

-6 February is declared a national holiday in Jamaica.
+6 February, his birthdate is declared a national holiday in Jamaica.

 Posthumous induction of Bob Marley to the Rock And Roll Hall of Fame.
 The induction speech is given by U2 singer Bono.